skuid/skuid-labs/experiments/snippets/v2DragDrop/README.md

 }, 50)
 ```

-- Add styling code as JSS to a component variant in the Design System Studio.
+### Step 3: Add styling code as JSS in the Design System Studio.

+There are some specific styling code needed to make Drag and Drop really look good.
+These should be added as code to a variant of the deck component.
+(Note - the ability to add code in a design system must be turned on by your Skuid account representative)
+After identifying the deck variant - go to the menu at top right of variant and select `Extend with Code`

 <img src="image5.png" width="300"></img>

+Below find the code that should be used.
 ```
 	// Copy over class names from the left that you wish to modify "@global": {